Chronic kidney disease: Additional imaging

 Additional tests may include nuclear medicine MAG3 scan to confirm blood flow and establish the differential function between the two kidneys.
 Dimercaptosuccinic acid (DMSA) scans are also used in kidney imaging; with both MAG3 and DMSA being used chelated with the radioactive element technetium-99.

 Stages

 A glomerular filtration rate (GFR) ≥ 60 mL/min/1.73 m2 is considered normal without chronic kidney disease if there is no kidney damage present.

-Kidney damage is defined signs of damage seen in blood, urine, or imaging studies which includes lab albumin/creatinine ratio (ACR) ≥ 30.
+Kidney damage is defined as signs of damage seen in blood, urine, or imaging studies which include lab albumin/creatinine ratio (ACR) ≥ 30.
 All people with a GFR <60 mL/min/1.73 m2 for 3 months are defined as having chronic kidney disease.

-Protein in the urine is regarded as an independent marker for worsening of kidney function and cardiovascular disease.
+Protein in the urine is regarded as an independent marker for the worsening of kidney function and cardiovascular disease.
 Hence, British guidelines append the letter "P" to the stage of chronic kidney disease if protein loss is significant.